 Rosero VM, Kiss S, Terebessy T, Kollo K, Szoke G. Dysplasia epiphysealis hemimelica (Trevor’s disease).
 7 of our own cases and a review of the literature.
-Acta Orthopaedica.
+Acta Orthop.
 2007;78:856-861.

 Smith EL, Raney EM, Matzkin EG, Fillman RR, Yandow SM.
 Trevor’s disease: the clinical manifestations and treatment of dysplasia epiphysealis hemimelica.
-J Pediatr Orthop B. 2007;16:297-302.
+J Pediatr Orthop.
+B 2007;16:297-302.

 Azouz EM, Slomic AM, Marton D, Rigault P and Finidori G. The variable manifestations of dysplasia epiphysealis hemimelica.
 Pediatr Radiolol.
 1985;15:44-49.